nvoliver/caffe-yolov2/README.md

 Project: [YoloV2NCS](https://github.com/duangenquan/YoloV2NCS) by duangenquan for the YOLOv2 output parser and region parameter implementation

-Project: [caffe-yolov2](https://github.com/nodefluxio/caffe-yolov2) by duangenquan, serving as the baseline for the YOLOv2 parser.
+Project: [caffe-yolov2](https://github.com/nodefluxio/caffe-yolov2) by nodefluxio, serving as the baseline for the YOLOv2 parser.

 Project: [darknet](https://github.com/pjreddie/darknet) by pjreddie, the framework YOLOv2 is originally implemented in.